Supporting individuals, with individual needs

 PSRS started with, and continues to operate by the belief that people with developmental and intellectual disabilities should be connected to, and participate fully in their communities, engaged in activities that bring them satisfaction, and contribute positively to society.
 Nearly 35 years later, this belief is still at the core of PSRS’ mission.

-Meeting a broad range of needs, PSRS enables individuals to find stable housing opportunities, receive assistance with personal and health care, financial management, and household maintenance, and access other community based services/activities.
+Meeting a broad range of needs, PSRS enables individuals to find stable housing opportunities, receive assistance with personal and health care, financial management, household maintenance, and access other community based services/activities.
 Staff ensure each individual remains safe, maintains stable physical and mental health, strengthens daily living skills, and has an opportunity to experience life outside of their home.

 PSRS’ supported living services are designed to meet each individual’s needs, supporting independence in areas where one excels and providing intensive supports in areas where their need is higher.
 For some, supports are as basic as a daily check-in by a PSRS staff member; for others it may mean 24/7 intensive one-on-one support.
 All PSRS services are implemented to ensure individuals meet their basic activities of daily living, as well as accomplishing larger life goals.